Calgary's menorah lighting ceremony takes place without mayor

 Matusof's statements came after Calgary Mayor Jyoti Gondek, who was supposed to attend to speak at the event, said she would not be attending because she claimed it had become "political."

-In her statements sent on Thursday morning, she drew attention to a flyer distributed by one of the organizers of the event that suggested it was being held in support of Israel.
+In statements Thursday morning, she drew attention to a flyer distributed by one of the organizers of the event that suggested it was being held in support of Israel.

 The advertisements included a "bond raffle" at the event that took place two months after war broke out between Israel and the militant group Hamas.